 Welcome to my personal website.
 As you can see, I have been hooked by the desire to travel and find new birds, a victim of an obsession for birding.
 Like most addictions it has its dangers, some of which I have fallen foul of, but it has given me much pleasure and purpose to life.
 I have had two principles in my travels, firstly to ensure reports are written to help others benefit from my experience, and until recently not to participate in trips run by tour companies (except for the few I’ve led myself).
 Not that I have anything against tour companies – they do an excellent job and are the best option for many people, but I prefer to have more control over what I do.

-This website was produced by my partner Syndy and as well as being attractive, it is so easy to update that even I can do it.
+This website was produced by my wife Syndy and as well as being attractive, it is so easy to update that even I can do it.